aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-java/index.md

 ## Running in Cloud

-* Compress all the used files into a zip: (example can be found from [JavaIMGRecognitionParallelScripts.zip](https://www.dropbox.com/s/sqyg6u7a8eyo96x/JavaIMGRecognitionParallelScripts.zip?dl=0)) - **Make sure that at that *run-tests.sh* file is in the root of your zip!
-This script is the launch point of your testing process:**
+* Compress all the used files into a zip: (example can be found from [JavaIMGRecognitionParallelScripts.zip](https://www.dropbox.com/s/sqyg6u7a8eyo96x/JavaIMGRecognitionParallelScripts.zip?dl=0)) - **Make sure that at that *run-tests.sh* file is in the root of zip package!
+This script is the launch point of the testing process:**
   * akaze/ (Rename the akaze_mac or akaze_linux to akaze as needed)
   * pom.xml
   * queryimages/